 Fixed rate borrowers: Beware of break fees

 If you have a fixed rate home loan and you're looking to refinance, you might incur a break fee.
-These fees cover any loss of profit the lender may have sustained due to the incompletion of the agreed fixed term.
+These fees cover any loss of profit the lender may realise due to you backing out before the end of the agreed fixed term.

 Break costs are quite difficult to calculate, but they typically depend on three factors: